jvcmanke/portfolio-playground/blog/001/main.md

 ### General:

+**One Dark Theme:**

+This is my preferred theme for VSCode, it is just a bit different from the default `Dark +`, but at little less bright.
+It also has a great text highlighting color scheme.

 **Material Icon Theme:**

 I usually work with some standard file names and folder name that have a specific funcionality tied to them, like `index.ts`, `hooks.ts`, `components` folder, etc.